ansible/eda-server/docs/task_dispatcher.md

 ### Task Dispatcher

 At demo phase currently, this removes use of Redis pub/sub queues in favor of pg_notify.
-Logically, RQ worker is to be removed and replaced with in-house dispatcher library, this library comes from AWX dispatcher.
+RQ worker is removed and replaced with in-house dispatcher library, coming from the AWX dispatcher.

 #### Initial Phase, Task Trigger Demo